How the Right Team Will Set You FreeJan 26, 2024

 You’ll be much happier, you will enjoy the journey more, and will almost certainly get better results.

-My fitness-and-nutrition coaching programs are filled with client-athletes that are very successful outside of the gym.
+My longevity fitness-and-nutrition coaching programs are filled with satisfied clients that are very successful outside of the gym.

-Real people with real responsibilities and, as a result, stress.
+Real people with real responsibilities and, as a result, real stress.

 Recently, more than one of them came up to me and started asking about my own secrets.